Essential Vim commands for efficient text editing

 Normal Mode

-To begin with, let’s learn how to move in Vim.
+To begin with, let’s learn how to move your cursor in Vim normal mode.

 k go up